rodolphe37/cra-pwa-react-ultimate-messenger/README.md

 I put almost everything open-source I can, and try to accommodate anyone who needs help using these projects.
 Obviously, this takes time.
 You can use this service for free.

-However, if you are using this project and are happy with it or just want to encourage me to keep creating: -
+However, if you are using this project and are happy with it or just want to encourage me to keep creating:

+- You can make donation in [This page](https://react-ultimate-messenger-documentation.netlify.app/prices#open-modal2) for support the project

 - Put a star and share the project :rocket: